LukeShortCloud/simpler_things_rpg/simpler_things.md

 Getting five Improvements will result in an Epic Event.
 The PC can describe exactly what happens during with their Action (within reason and with approval of the GM).
 If damage is being dealt, it will be doubled.

+### Challenge

+The GM determines the Challenge of a Skills check.
+The harder an action is estimated to be, the more Action dice the GM rolls against the PCs.
+If the GM rolls more Passes than the PC, then the PC's Action does not pass.
+If the GM rolls more Improvements than the PC, then a negative event happens to the PC.

 ### Omens

 During the first session of the game, each PC should flip a coin or roll a d6 to determine if they get a Bad (1-3) or Good (4-6) Omen.
 With a Good Omen, a PC can add an extra Expertise die to their dice pool.
 With a Bad Omen, the GM can add an extra Expertise die to an NPC that is using an Action against the PCs.
 Once an Omen is used, it is converted to the opposite site.
 This means when a Good Omen is used, it becomes a Bad Omen.
 An Omen for/against a PC can only be used once per session.
 The PCs should record what Omen type they have at the end of each session.

 ### Turn Order

-All players (PCs and NPCs) must roll a d12 (or two d6) for their initiative.
-They can add one to their Turn Order roll for every four points in Awareness.
+All players (PCs and NPCs) must roll a 2d6 (or 1d12) for their initiative.
+They can add one to their Turn Order roll for every three points in Awareness.
 The player with the highest result goes first and then the Turn Order continues in descending order.

+Summary:

+* Turn Order = `1d12 + (Awareness / 3)`
+* Go in descending order of everyone's results.

 ### Examples